gist-ailab/mooc/hdlc/lec1-setup.md

         ```

 1. Install PyTorch
-    - create new project `DeepLearning` based on a New Conda Environment `tc`
+    - create new project `DeepLearning` based on the Conda Environment `tc`
     - create and run a python file: `ex_torch.py`
         ```python
         import torch